 By Bailey from Destinationless Travel

-Once at the falls you can swim and take in the views.
-I must warn you though, the falls are super powerful and as such, swimming can be a little challenging in the pool below.
+Once at the falls, you can swim and take in the views.
+I must warn you, though, that the falls are super powerful, and swimming can be a little challenging in the pool below.
 Luckily, just next to the falls is another calmer pool/section of the river that’s better for swimming.

 Monteverde Cloud Forest

 By Sarah Carter from ASocialNomad